Soccer-Spurs game against Rennes postponed, UEFA confirms

-LONDON, Dec 9 (Reuters) - Tottenham Hotspur's Europa Conference League group game at home to Rennes on Thursday will not go ahead as planned, UEFA has confirmed, after a COVID-19 outbreak at the Premier League club.
+LONDON, Dec 9 (Reuters) - Tottenham Hotspur's Europa Conference League game at home to Stade Rennais on Thursday will not go ahead as planned, UEFA has announced, after a COVID-19 outbreak at the Premier League club.

 Spurs said on Wednesday the match had been called off after manager Antonio Conte confirmed that there had been 13 positive cases at the club -- eight players and five members of staff.